EliteWise/daily-medium-bot/README.md

 # daily-medium-bot

-Discord Bot to get Medium articles by category on demand, plus automated daily delivery based on your preferences
+Discord bot to fetch Medium articles by category on demand, along with automated daily delivery based on your preferences.

 ## Installation